 We do not currently have any retired/released dogs available.

 In 2016, K9PAD was incorporated as a federal non-profit.
+In 2021 we became a Registered Charity: 65390299RR0001.
 Headed by a board of directors, our entire program is made up of volunteers.

 We do not have a permanent location.
 We are currently borrowing a training space at a private residence in Hammonds Plains.
 Training is also conducted around HRM and in public places.